-Program Frequency: Annual
+Program Frequency: Annual EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
+Yes Yes No Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
+Yes Yes No Has anything about your health status changed since your last occupational health examination Yes Yes No Have any medications changed since your last occupational health examination Yes Yes No Current medication use (prescription or over the counter) Yes Yes No Have you ever had cancer Yes Yes No Do you drink six or more alcoholic drinks per week Yes Yes No Have you ever smoked Yes Yes No Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes?
+If yes, write how many packs per day in the comments section.
+Yes Yes No Heart disease, high blood pressure, stroke or circulation problems Yes Yes No Change or loss of vision in either eye Yes Yes No Cataracts Yes Yes No Eye irritation or blurred vision Yes Yes No Eye injury Yes Yes No Lung or respiratory disease (ex: Asthma, COPD, bronchitis, pneumonia, asbestosis, silicosis, pneumothorax / collapsed lung) Yes Yes No Shortness of breath Yes Yes No Cough, other than with colds, flu or allergies Yes Yes No Perforation of nasal septum Yes Yes No Exposure to lead Yes Yes No Exposure to chromium or chromic acid Yes Yes No Eye injury (occupational) Yes Yes No Exposure to skin irritants Yes Yes No Exposure to respiratory irritants Yes Yes No Exposure to solvents (MEK, PERC, TCE, toluene, etc.) Yes Yes No Headache, weakness, confusion, dizziness, incoordination Yes Yes No Allergies (asthma, hay fever, eczema) Yes Yes No Skin disease, rash, erosion, ulcer, eczema, pigmentation abnormality or other skin abnormality Yes Yes No Kidney disease Yes Yes No BUN Yes Yes No

 EXAM ELEMENT BASE PERI TERM

-Do you currently have any limitations/restrictions to your job duties?
-Yes Yes No

-Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
-Yes Yes No

-Has anything about your health status changed since your last occupational health examination Yes Yes No

-Have any medications changed since your last occupational health examination Yes Yes No

-Current medication use (prescription or over the counter) Yes Yes No

-Have you ever had cancer Yes Yes No

-Do you drink six or more alcoholic drinks per week Yes Yes No

-Have you ever smoked Yes Yes No

-Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes ( packs/day) Yes Yes No

-Heart disease, high blood pressure, stroke or circulation problems Yes Yes No

-Change or loss of vision in either eye Yes Yes No

-Cataracts Yes Yes No

-Eye irritation or blurred vision Yes Yes No

-Eye injury Yes Yes No

-Lung or respiratory disease (ex: asthma, COPD, bronchitis, pneumonia, asbestosis, silicosis, pneumothorax / collapsed lung) Yes Yes No

-Shortness of breath Yes Yes No

-Cough, other than with colds, flu or allergies Yes Yes No

-Perforation of nasal septum Yes Yes No

-Exposure to lead Yes Yes No

-Exposure to chromium or chromic acid Yes Yes No

-Eye injury (occupational) Yes Yes No

-Exposure to skin irritants Yes Yes No

-Exposure to respiratory irritants Yes Yes No

-Exposure to solvents (MEK, PERC, TCE, toluene, etc.) Yes Yes No

-Headache, dizziness, light headedness, weakness Yes Yes No

-Allergies (asthma, hay fever, eczema) Yes Yes No

-Skin disease, rash, erosion, ulcer, eczema, pigmentation abnormality or other skin abnormality Yes Yes No

-Kidney disease Yes Yes No

-BUN Yes Yes No

 Creatinine Yes Yes No

 AST Yes Yes No

 Urine Ph Yes Yes No

-EXAM ELEMENT BASE PERI TERM

 Urine specific gravity Yes Yes No

 Urine urobilinogen Yes Yes No

 Urine protein Yes Yes No

 Urine glucose Yes Yes No

 Urine ketones Yes Yes No

 Urine blood Yes Yes No

 Chest X-ray (PA) Yes No No

 Spirometry (FVC, FEV1, FEV1/FVC) Yes Yes No

 Eyes Yes Yes No

 Mucous membranes Yes Yes No

 Respiratory system Yes Yes No

 Skin (rash, erosion, ulcer, pigment, eczema, etc.) Yes Yes No